-So that the ASC can better tailor information and services to individual needs, when it sends email messages, it may use technology to identify persons to know when email is opened or links used within an email.
+So that Sport Australia can better tailor information and services to individual needs, when it sends email messages, it may use technology to identify persons to know when email is opened or links used within an email.

-If persons log into ASC intranet/extranet services, information will be collected from them to confirm their identity.
+If persons log into Sport Australia intranet/extranet services, information will be collected from them to confirm their identity.

-The ASC will hold the information it collects on electronic systems, and where appropriate in paper format.
-The ASC has an electronic documents and records management system that is fully compliant with government and archival standards and legislation.
+Sport Australia will hold the information it collects on electronic systems, and where appropriate in paper format.
+Sport Australia has an electronic documents and records management system that complies with government and archival standards and legislation.

 Sport Australia holds its information on a cloud based system.
 Individual services may also use third party cloud services.
-Where third party cloud services are used the service will have been subject to an ASC risk assessment and be compliant with the privacy and security standards required by the ASC in protecting personal information.
+Where third party cloud services are used the service will have been subject to a Sport Australia risk assessment and be compliant with the privacy and security standards required by Sport Australia in protecting personal information.

-When the ASC will not need to collect personal information
+When Sport Australia will not need to collect personal information

-Depending on the nature of a person’s relationship with the ASC, they may not need to personally identify themselves.
+Depending on the nature of a person’s relationship with Sport Australia, they may not need to personally identify themselves.

-Persons generally have a right to pseudonymity or anonymity when dealing with the ASC, unless:
+Persons generally have a right to pseudonymity or anonymity when dealing with Sport Australia, unless:

-- the ASC is required or authorised by or under an Australian law, or a court/tribunal order to deal with individuals who have identified themselves;
+- Sport Australia is required or authorised by or under an Australian law, or a court/tribunal order to deal with individuals who have identified themselves;

 - it is impracticable to deal with individuals who have not identified themselves; and

-- the person is receiving a service or financial benefit from the ASC - which necessitates assurance that the service or monies is being directed to an identified person.
+- the person is receiving a service or financial benefit from Sport Australia - which necessitates assurance that the service or monies are being directed to an identified person

-How the ASC will keep personal information accurate and up-to-date
+How Sport Australia will keep personal information accurate and up-to-date

-The ASC seeks to maintain the quality of its information holdings by taking reasonable administrative and technical steps to make sure that the information collected, used and disclosed is accurate, complete and up-to-date.
+Sport Australia seeks to maintain the quality of its information holdings by taking reasonable administrative and technical steps to make sure that the information collected, used and disclosed is accurate, complete and up-to-date.
 For example, Sport Australia employs audit and access control functions within its ICT systems to ensure information is not lost or damaged and conducts ongoing reviews of its holdings to ensure information currency.

-How the ASC will keep information and data secure
+How Sport Australia will keep information and data secure

-The ASC utilises up-to-date techniques and processes, which meet current government requirements to protect personal information from misuse, loss and unauthorised access, modification or disclosure.
+Sport Australia commissions and utilises up-to-date techniques and processes, which meet current Australian government requirements to protect personal information from misuse, loss and unauthorised access, modification or disclosure.

-Paper documents are protected from unauthorised access or use through the various security systems that we have over our physical premises.
-We also maintain up-to-date computer and network security systems with appropriate firewalls, access controls and passwords to protect electronic copies of personal information.
+Paper documents are protected from unauthorised access or use through the various physical security systems that we have over our premises.
+We also maintain or procure up-to-date computer and network security systems with appropriate firewalls, access controls and passwords to protect personal information held digitally.

-The only people who are allowed to handle or have access to personal information are employees of Sport Australia, those staff accredited by partner sport organisations, and those who perform services for the ASC who need personal information to do their jobs.
+The only people who have access to personal information are employees of Sport Australia, those staff accredited by partner sport organisations, and those who perform services for Sport Australia who need personal information to do their jobs.
 All employees of Sport Australia are made aware of good privacy practices and are bound by the ASC Code of Conduct to not misuse personal information.
-Those who perform services on the ASC’s behalf are also bound by agreements that include privacy clauses.
+Those who perform services on Sport Australia’s behalf are also bound by contractual agreements that include privacy clauses.

 If we no longer require an individual’s personal information, we will take reasonable steps to destroy it in a secure manner or remove identifying features from it.
-This is subject to any legal obligation (such as the Archives Act 1983) that requires the ASC to keep information for a certain period of time.
+This is subject to any legal obligation (such as the Archives Act 1983) that requires Sport Australia to keep information for a certain period of time.

-In what circumstances would the ASC provide personal information to others
+In what circumstances would Sport Australia provide personal information to others

-Sometimes the ASC may provide personal information to external organisations.
-Generally, these are organisations that help the ASC conduct its programs and activities.
+Sport Australia may provide personal information to external organisations.
+Generally, these are organisations that help Sport Australia conduct its programs and activities.
 These organisations may include:

-- cloud based services that host ASC data on its servers
+- cloud based services that host Sport Australia data on its servers

 - superannuation funds